MindscapeHQ/raygun4js/README.md

 ## Release History

+- 1.7.1 - Fixed broken withTags when no other custom data provided on Send
 - 1.7.0 - Added source maps support by transmitting column numbers (from supported browsers)
 - 1.6.1 - Fixed an issue with not supplying options to processUnhandledException
 - 1.6.0 - Added support for attaching Tags, added NuGet package